Skip to Content

 Turku isn’t the most well-known place in Finland, which is a surprise as it’s the oldest city in Finland and the former capital.

 Despite its small size, there are still plenty of things to do in Turku.
-One of the best you can do is go on a cruise around the Turku archipelago.
-Over 20,000 islands can be found in the archipelago in the Baltic Sea, which can be reached by a combination of walking, cycling or by boat.
+One of the best you can do is go on a cruise around the Turku archipelago in Southern Finland.

 It’s an area full of natural beauty and well worth exploring on a sunny day!
 As well as this, you can visit Turku Castle, which was built in 1280 and learn about the region’s history.